orblivion/ntfy/.sandstorm/README.md

 * [Protected topics](#locking-down-topics) (via auth headers)
 * Possibly some apps/services, depending on how they choose to communicate with ntfy (Crossing our fingers that it's not very many, and that the ones that do will not stop working).
+    * The ones that work may work in a degraded fashion (missing tags, titles, etc)
 * *Per-visitor* rate limiting.
 (Each grain is for one user, so that's still a *per-user* rate limit, and we can adjust the limit.)
 * ntfy cli - seems to always send auth headers